 Conforms to Body

-As NASA originally developed memory foam to reduce motion transfer and absorb shock transfer, it provides excellent motion isolation for you as a sleeper.
-The dense structure of the memory foam is the reason for the motion isolation because of the compact cells that serve as shock-absorbers.
+The dense structure of the memory foam is the reason for the superior motion isolation because of the compact cells that serve as shock-absorbers.

-Unlike a traditional spring mattress where you may hear squeaks, a memory foam mattress is known for having noise reduction qualities even when jumping on the bed.
+Unlike spring mattresses where you may hear squeaks, a memory foam mattress is known to have noise reduction qualities – even when jumping on the bed.
 This quality is crucial for couples who share a bed and don’t want to disturb their partners while getting out of bed.

 Hypoallergenic and Dust-mite Resistant